hww/XiDebugMenu/README.md

 ```
 ## Actions

-The action code can update the menu item fields, and customly response for events: Inc,Dec and Reset
+The action code can update the item's fields, and differently response for events: Inc,Dec and Reset

 ```C#
 new DebugMenuAction("Edit/Preferences/Action", (item,tag) => {
         switch (tag)